 A study from 2005 even found that individuals of Lichanura orcutti had a lot of range overlap.
 Males occupied overlapping home ranges with other males, and females did with other females.
 This is possible proof of a lack of territorial behaviour in the species.

 In a nutshell, Rosy Boas do appear to be more chilled out, and less territorial than many other snake species.

 Do Rosy Boas make good pets?

 Rosy Boas make great pets.
-In fact, I think they are very underrated.
+In fact, I think they one of the best snakes for beginners.
 I still can’t figure out why more people aren’t keeping them!